piotrjurkiewicz/flow-models/docs/elephants_tutorial.rst

 On a server equipped with 2x Intel Xeon Silver 4114 CPUs running at 2.20GHz (40 logical cores), completing the training and evaluation with the selected models takes 5 hours 12 minutes when running in single-process mode (without the ``--fork`` option).
 During this time, the peak memory usage by the process is about 9 GB.

-If you are running this on a machine with fewer cores, the memory requirements might be slightly lower, though execution time may increase.
+If you are running this on a machine with fewer cores, the memory requirements might be slightly lower, though execution time will increase.

 .. code-block:: shell-session